deligkaris/microsimNotebooks/README.md

 - testGcpStrokeModel: using model development results from the original publication, this notebook validates the implementation of the GCP stroke model on microsim
 - validation: aims to reproduce results shown in primary MicroSim publication
+- DataframeVsObjects and DataframeVsObjectsDefinitions: includes relative performance tests for the use of the alive dataframe or the collection of person objects (population)

 # Making a Jupyter Notebook Microsim Kernel